itsuko-nagai/NewgenSoftware-Internship/README.md

 # design-audit

-A CLI-based static analysis tool that validates frontend code against a centralized design system.
-It checks HTML accessibility, SCSS design token compliance, and RTL (Right-to-Left) readiness.
+A CLI-based static analysis tool that acts as a **static analysis linter for design systems**.
+It validates frontend code against a centralized design system by checking HTML accessibility, SCSS design token compliance, and RTL (Right-to-Left) readiness.

+It does **not** run in a browser or execute JavaScript.
+It reads source files as text and analyzes them.

+### Key Design Philosophy: HTML-First
+The tool scans HTML before CSS.
+This allows it to build an **Active Selectors manifest**—a list of design system classes actually used in the HTML.
+The SCSS validator then only checks CSS for components that are actually being used.
+This avoids false positives and makes the tool context-aware.

 ---